There are many risks to buying a new construction home in NYC besides being expected to pay transfer taxes and attorney fees on behalf of the sponsor.

 Extra Fees on Sponsor Deals

 While sponsor attorney fees averaged $3,000 until recently, you now see sponsor attorney fees ranging up to $5,000.
-Transfer taxes are even more expensive and range up to 1.825% of the consideration.
+There may also be additional sponsor legal fees if purchasing a storage unit or a parking spot.

-Note we say consideration vs sale price.
+Note we say ‘consideration’ instead of sale price.
 That’s because consideration includes the sale price plus anything you give up in value.
 In this case, that includes the transfer taxes you are paying on behalf of the seller.
 Interestingly enough, New York does a gross up when calculating the total consideration to tax on.

 Sponsor Control of the Board

 When will the sponsor relinquish control of the building’s board of directors?
 What conditions need to be fulfilled for the developer to give up control?
-This special risk to buying a new construction home in NYC is disclosed in the Special Risks section of the original condo or co-op offering plan.
+This special risk to buying a new construction home in NYC is disclosed in the Special Risks section of the building’s offering plan.

 Most offering plans will stipulate that the sponsor relinquishes control of the board after 90% of the units are sold, or within 5 years of the first closing.
-This is the norm in the industry as of 2018, and it means that buyers of new housing developments will at a minimum be able to take control of their building within 5 years.
+This means that buyers of new housing developments will at a minimum be able to take control of their building within 5 years.

 We’ve seen this happen when a developer kept a unit for himself to live in.
 Or a sponsor could simply keep one unit as a sponsor unit to rent out indefinitely, and as a result be able to control the building forever.